CharlotteGore/bezier/Readme.md

   Set C4.
 C4 is the end point of the curve.

   coords can come in the form `{ top: number, left : number}` or `{ x : number, y : `number`} or `[number, number]`

+### .buildLookup( [Optional: samples] )

+    curve.buildLookup() // builds a lookup table of 1000 samples
+    curve.buildLookup(100) // builds a 100 sample lookup table

+  Iterates through the curve recording the value of X and Y. This allows you to then attempt to get the approximate value of Y for any particular value of X.

+### .findYAtX( `x` )

+    curve
+      .buildLookup()
+      .findYAtX(0.5) // === 0.334453

+  Find the approximate value of y = x(t).
+The more samples in the lookup table, the greater the accuracy and more CPU intensive it becomes to match.

 ### .renderToCanvas()